-Input from stakeholders has been ongoing throughout the year, beginning in May of 2020 and continuing into June of 2022.
+Input from stakeholders has been ongoing throughout the years, and has been particularly important beginning in May of 2020 and continuing into June of 2023.
 Stakeholder input has informed this LCAP on all three goals.
-The Fall 2021 planning group, composed of certificated and classified bargaining unit representatives, members of the Board of Trustees, Information Technology technician, administrators from all sites, directors of transportation, fiscal services, and food services, met by Zoom biweekly from May to August throughout the summer.
+During the early days of the pandemic, our planning group, composed of certificated and classified bargaining unit representatives, members of the Board of Trustees, Information Technology technician, administrators from all sites, directors of transportation, fiscal services, and food services, met by Zoom biweekly from May to August throughout the summer.
 School staff also continued informational and problem-solving staff meetings by Zoom throughout the summer.
 Family and student input was gathered frequently informally and formally.
 In addition to individual communication via calls and conversations between students, families and Special Educators, Teachers and Administrators, family surveys have also been conducted online on our website and on our Facebook pages, by text, and by personal phone calls by teachers, aides, and administrators.
 Interpretation and translation to gather stakeholder feedback were employed as necessary when surveying English Learner (EL) families.